theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/README.md

 ## 📜 ABSTRACT: THE PROTOTYPE &amp; ITS SIMULATION FRAMEWORK

 Software-defined security layers operating at CPU privilege Rings 0 through 3 are fundamentally and permanently vulnerable to logical exploitation, runtime state manipulation, and advanced cryptographic disruption.
 As the compute cost approaches zero, every software-layer defense becomes temporally obsolete and mathematically doomed.

-This repository presents the **HDAA&trade; (Hardware-Driven Autonomous Agent) Substrate Sovereignty Prototype** and its accompanying simulation framework: a working prototype reduced to practice on December 15, 2017, together with a fully reproducible, self-contained research framework that allows independent labs to reproduce the Ring -3 System Management Mode (SMM) enforcement architecture described in Master Defensive Publication DOI: 10.5281/zenodo.18738911.
+This repository presents the **HDAA&trade; (Hardware-Driven Autonomous Agent) Substrate Sovereignty Prototype** and its accompanying simulation framework: a working prototype reduced to practice on December 15, 2017, together with a fully reproducible, self-contained research framework that allows independent labs to reproduce the **Ring &minus;2 System Management Mode (SMM)** enforcement architecture described in Master Defensive Publication DOI: 10.5281/zenodo.18738911.
 The prototype establishes chronological priority on December 15, 2017.

 The prototype embodies the Three-Plane Architecture&trade; and was proven to hold the Schr&ouml;der Limit&trade;: **&Delta;t &le; 2.38 &mu;s**, the maximum permissible latency from alignment breach detection to 0xCF9 hardware reset assertion.
-This latency was established across 10,247 independent forensic trials at 500 MS/s, yielding a median of 2.31 &mu;s &plusmn; 0.07 &mu;s.
+This latency was established across 10,247 independent forensic trials at 500 MS/s, yielding a median of **2.31 &mu;s &plusmn; 0.07 &mu;s** (median plus one standard deviation equals the 2.38 &mu;s ceiling).
 The simulation framework lets independent labs reproduce that result.

 ## ⚡ EXECUTIVE SUMMARY &amp; REPLICATION PROTOCOL

 On December 15, 2017, the HDAA&trade; framework was empirically realized.
-* **Sequestration:** Operates entirely within Ring -3 System Management Mode (invisible to all OS and hypervisors).
+* **Sequestration:** Operates entirely within **Ring &minus;2 System Management Mode** (invisible to all OS and hypervisors), with the Ring &minus;3 co-processor plane as the declared forward frontier.
 * **Validation:** Proven across 10,247 physical forensic trials (F1 Score: 0.997).
 * **Enforcement:** When the Dark Harvest Formula&trade; detects algebraic drift, it fires a non-bypassable 0xCF9 hardware reset.
 * **Speed:** Deterministic state collapse occurs in &Delta;t &le; 2.38 &mu;s (105,042&times; faster than human reaction).
 You cannot hack physics.